docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 The way the process works is as follows.

 *Docker Flow: Swarm Listener* is running inside one of the Swarm manager nodes and queries Swarm's API in search for newly created services.
-Once it find a new service it looks for it's labels.
+Once it finds a new service, it looks for it's labels.
 If the service contains the `com.df.notify` label (it can hold any value), the rest of the labels with keys starting with `com.df.` are retrieved.
-All those labels are used to form a request parameters.
-Those parameters are appended to the address specified as the `DF_NOTIF_CREATE_SERVICE_URL` environment variable defined in the listener service and a request is made.
+All those labels are used to form request parameters.
+Those parameters are appended to the address specified as the `DF_NOTIF_CREATE_SERVICE_URL` environment variable defined in the `swarm-listener` service and a request is made.
 In this particular case, the request was made to reconfigure the proxy with the service `go-demo` (the name of the service), using `/demo` as path and running on the port `8080`.
 The `distribute` label is not necessary in this example since we're running only a single instance of the proxy.
-However, in production we should run at least two proxy instances and the `distribute` argument means that reconfiguration should be applied to all.
+However, in production we should run at least two proxy instances (for fault tollerance) and the `distribute` argument means that reconfiguration should be applied to all.

-Please see the [Usage](../#usage) section for the list of all the arguments that can be used with the proxy.
+Please see the [Reconfigure](../README.md#reconfigure) section for the list of all the arguments that can be used with the proxy.

-Since *Docker Flow: Proxy* uses new networking features added to Docker 1.12, it redirects all requests to the internally created SDN.
-As a result, Docker takes care of load balancing, so there is no need to reconfigure the proxy every time a new instance is deployed.
+Since *Docker Flow: Proxy* uses new networking features added to Docker 1.12, it redirects all requests to the Swarm SDN (in this case called `proxy`).
+As a result, Docker takes care of load balancing, so there is no need to reconfigure it every time a new instance is deployed.
 We can confirm that by creating a few additional replicas.

 ```bash
 docker service update --replicas 5 go-demo